- Department Overview

 Please note: If you are applying for programs within the Materials Science & Engineering Department, please only apply for one degree program (Ceramic Engineering, Metallurgical Engineering, or Materials Science & Engineering).
 If you are accepted into the department and wish to change programs, you can change it after you arrive on campus.
 Applying for more than one degree program within the department does not change the chances of admittance and/or funding.

 1. Where can I go to learn more about the department?

 General information regarding the department, current research activities, faculty members, and their research interests is accessible through the internet at: http://mse.mst.edu.

 2. What are the Admissions Requirements?

 Admission is normally awarded to those students who are ranked in the upper third of their baccalaureate graduating class or who have performed successfully at the graduate level.
 For international applicants, an undergraduate GPA equivalent of 70% is required.
 For domestic students a 3.0 GPA (on a 4.0 scale) is required.
-To be admitted to the program, a GRE Quantitative (Q) plus Verbal (V) score of > 1100, and Analytical Writing Score (AW) of 3.5 is required (301 V&Q and 3.5 AW under the GRE scoring system).
-For international applicants, a minimum TOEFL score of 570 (paper), 230 (computer), 88 (IBT), or IELTS of 6.5 is required.
-Note for the TOEFL: if the student has an MS degree from a US institution or has been studying in the US more than one year, applicants are not required to submit a TOEFL score.
+To be admitted to the program, a GRE Quantitative (Q) plus Verbal (V) score of 302 and 3.5 AW is required.
+For international applicants, a minimum TOEFL score of 88, or IELTS of 6.5 is required.
+Note for the TOEFL: if the student has an MS degree from a US institution or has been studying at another university in the US more than one year, applicants are not required to submit a TOEFL score.
 For further information go to the Admissions website at: http://futurestudents.mst.edu

 3. What do I need to submit to the Missouri S&T Admissions Office?